 Staffers were fluent in English and very helpful during the two nights we spent in the hotel while touring Portugal by bike and they helped us store the bicycles in a locked room each night.
 This has a reputation as the best hotel in Evora, but at a price that’s quite reasonable for Europe.

-Rates at M’ar de Ar Hotel Aqueduto start at about $185 double with breakfast when booked direct, but sometimes you’ll find lower rates on booking sites like Hotels.com or Priceline.
+Rates at M’ar de Ar Hotel Aqueduto start at about $185 double with breakfast when booked direct, but sometimes you’ll find lower rates on booking sites like Hotels.com.
 Either way, they run more than $300 for a suite.